 We were already in the hotel when the TV news confirmed that zooming off to the hotel was the best thing to do, as well as resisting the temptation to take “amazing” pictures with the protesters and burning cars in the background.

 We left for less spectacular, but safer places.
-Although many roads were shut off, we still managed to reach all the spots we planned: the Colosseum, the Vatican square, the Castel of St. Angel and Villa Borghese….all the city of Rome in the end opened itself to the courageous newlyweds that decided to register their marriage on such a day.
+Although many roads were shut off, we still managed to reach all the spots we planned for this elopement in Rome: the Colosseum, the Vatican square, the Castel of St. Angel and Villa Borghese… all the city of Rome in the end opened itself to the courageous newlyweds that decided to register their marriage on such a day.

 you might also like: